PieterCooreman/ChromeASP/README.md

 set oXMLHTTP=nothing
 %>
 ```
-In this third example a JPG-screenshot of www.google.com will be created:
+In this third example a JPG-screenshot of www.google.com will be created.
+You can also convert any html-snippet to png/jpg.
+Make sure to use the widht and height parameters.

 ```ASP
 <!-- #include file="asplite/asplite.asp"-->